MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 [![](images/example.png)](https://maukmu.github.io/homework-5-shape-grammar-city-MauKMu)

+### Quick Start

+* Move camera to desired position.
+* Toggle `useDebugColor` if you want a more colorful experience.
+* Click on `Iterate` five times (after the second one, iterations may be a bit slow).
+* Enjoy.
+* You can modify the `perlinSeed`, click on `Regenerate City`, then iterate five times again if you want to see the city built on a different population density distribution.

 ## Controls

 Below is an explanation of how to use the controls in the demo.
 A similar explanation of the controls can be accessed by clicking "Show Help" in the demo.
 Note that, unless otherwise specified, changes will only become visible if you redraw the city using `Regenerate City` or `Redraw City`.